 We have not commenced principal operations and do not have any products approved for sale.
 To date, we have not generated any revenue.
-We have never been profitable and our net losses were \$49.8 million, \$36.4 million and \$26.1 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+We have never been profitable and our net losses were \$75.0 million, \$49.8 million, and \$36.4 million for the years ended December 31, 2016, 2015 and 2014, respectively.
 Substantially all of our net losses resulted from costs incurred in connection with research and development programs, general and administrative costs associated with our operations.
 We expect to incur significant expenses and increasing operating losses for the foreseeable future.
 We expect our expenses to increase in connection with our ongoing activities, including, among others:

-- completing the clinical development of bempedoic acid; - undertaking development activities on a fixed-dose combination of bempedoic acid and ezetimibe; - initiating a cardiovascular outcomes trial, or CVOT, for bempedoic acid; - seeking regulatory approval for bempedoic acid; - commercializing bempedoic acid; and - operating as a public company.
+- completing the clinical development of bempedoic acid; - undertaking the clinical development activities for the fixed dose combination of bempedoic acid and ezetimibe, or BA+EZ; - completing the global pivotal Phase 3 LDL-C lowering program and the CLEAR Outcomes CVOT for bempedoic acid; - seeking regulatory approval for bempedoic acid; - · commercializing bempedoic acid; and - operating as a public company.